mehrantsi/high-performance-kv-store/TechnicalDesign.md

 2. **Write Buffer**: A linked list of `write_buffer_entry` structures used to buffer write operations before flushing them to disk.
 3. **Cache**: An in-memory hash table of `cached_record` structures used to cache frequently accessed key-value pairs.
 4. **Disk Storage**: The persistent storage where key-value pairs are stored on disk.
-5. **Metadata**: The metadata stored on disk that includes information about the total number of records, total size, and version.
+5. **Metadata**: The metadata stored on disk that includes information about the total number of records, total size, device size, and version.
+6. **Workqueues**: Separate workqueues for flushing the write buffer and performing disk compaction.
+7. **Bitmap**: A bitmap to track allocated sectors on the disk.

 The following diagram provides a high-level overview of the HPKV module's architecture: